oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-12-multiformatmessagestring-object.md

 ### Localizable multiformatMessageStrings

-Certain `multiformatMessageString`-valued properties in this document, for example, `reportingDescriptor.shortDescription` ([§3.49.9](#reportingdescriptor-object--shortdescription-property)), can be translated into other languages.
+Certain `multiformatMessageString`-valued properties in this document, for example, `reportingDescriptor.shortDescription` ([sec](#reportingdescriptor-object--shortdescription-property)), can be translated into other languages.
 We describe these properties as being "localizable."
 The description of every localizable property will state that it is localizable.

 ### text property{#multiformatmessagestring-object--text-property}